 Unmanned aerial vehicles can create safety and privacy risks that are disruptive to the campus environment.
 These procedures should be followed to ensure compliance with the policy:

-above COCC college property should be directed, at least 24 hours in advance,
+COCC college property should be directed, at least 24 hours in advance, to the Campus

-to the Campus Public Safety department via the online request form located on
+Public Safety department via the online request form located on the CPS webpage.

-the use of UAVs or UASs and may refer cases to local, state, or federal law
+UAVs or UASs and may refer cases to local, state, or federal law enforcement agencies

 - Monetary fines or disciplinary action may be imposed by the college.

-property or turned over to law enforcement agencies if there is evidence of
+turned over to law enforcement agencies if there is evidence of criminal activity,

-criminal activity, including unlawful audio or video recording, distribution of
+including unlawful audio or video recording, distribution of illegal substances, or

 XII.
 REPORTING A TRAFFIC ACCIDENT OR A CRIME